Christmas Eve pub shooting accused admits handling stolen goods

 Waring is charged with possession of a Skorpion submachine gun and assisting an offender by helping dispose of the car allegedly used by Chapman after the shooting.

+On Monday, he pleaded guilty to an additional count of failing to comply with a disclosure notice.

-On Monday, a jury was expected to be sworn in for the trial, due to last last three to four weeks.
+A jury of 12, with two additional jurors who will sit through the opening, was sworn in for the case, expected to last up to four weeks.

+Mr Justice Goose told the jury panel: “This trial is one that concerns the events which occurred on Christmas Eve, December 24, last year outside a public house on the Wirral, in Wallasey, called the Lighthouse.

+“Shortly before midnight a man fired a machine gun which killed a young woman and injured others.